ThoughtWorksChina/jasmine-jsonpath/README.md

 });
 ```

-Then, if someone accidently made a `typo`, say, `languages` to `longuages`, the test will fail.
-You can make it more complex and more specified:
+Then, if someone accidently made a typo, say, `languages` to `longuages`, then the test will fail.
+You can make it more complex and more specified like:

 ```js
 it("should be able to tell an object has a special schema, more complex", function() {